avanikawa/docs_haptik/docs/agent-chat/centre-screen.md

 This is what makes this button extremely powerful, it cleans up concurrency bucket of the agent at their demand without inserting any friction for the user.

+> Note: When an agent is marked offline, all chats that were in "Waiting for user" state are moved back to team queue, and may get assigned to an available agent.

 ## Reassign chat

 In situations where agents need additional help from his team members, they can use this button to reassign the chat to anyone specific among his team or whoever  free in his team.